soklet/soklet/README.md

 Soklet detects Resources using a compile-time annotation processor and constructs a lookup table to avoid expensive classpath scans during startup.

 When an HTTP request arrives, Soklet determines the appropriate Resource Method to invoke based on HTTP method and URL path pattern matching.
-Parameters are provided using the heuristics described below.
+Parameter values are injected using the heuristics described below.

-Resource Methods may return results of any type - your [Response Marshaler](#response-marshaler) runs downstream and is responsible for converting the returned objects to bytes over the wire.
+Resource Methods may return results of any type - your [ResponseMarshaler](#response-marshaler) runs downstream and is responsible for converting the returned objects to bytes over the wire.

 ```java
 @Resource